Kenny Thomas (singer)

 Kenny Thomas (born 12 September 1968, Islington, London) is an English soul singer who had a successful solo career in the 1990s with eight UK top 40 singles and two UK top ten albums.

 Personal life

 Thomas grew up on Hillside Estate, Stamford Hill and attended Cardinal Pole Roman Catholic School in Hackney.
-He was a boxer and a BT technician before embarking on a career as a professional singer.
-He now lives in Costessey near Norwich.
+He was an amateur boxer and worked for British Telecom before embarking on a career as a professional singer.
+He now lives in Norfolk.

 Career

 Breakthrough and debut album

 Thomas's breakthrough came in 1991 with his debut hit "Outstanding", a cover of the Gap Band song, which went to number 12 on the UK Singles Chart.

 He succeeded in having three singles in the UK chart that year including his biggest hit in July, "Thinking About Your Love", which peaked at number four and stayed on the chart for 13 weeks, and "Best of You", which peaked at number 11 and was in the chart for seven weeks.
 The former hit was produced by Tim Lever and Mike Percy, formerly of the band Dead or Alive.
 Thomas's debut album Voices (1991) reached number three on the UK Albums Chart, selling over 300,000 copies.

 In February 1992 at the annual BRIT Awards, Thomas was nominated for an award in two categories, Best British Male Vocalist and Best British Newcomer.